craddis1/CosmoWAP/docs/source/biasmodel.rst

 Bias Modelling
 ==============

-In order to calculate higher order bias parameters and scale-depnedent biases from PNG we need to assume a Halo-occupation-distribution (HOD) and a Halo-mass-function (HMF).
+In order to calculate higher order bias parameters and scale-depnedent biases from PNG as functions of redshift we need to assume a Halo-occupation-distribution (HOD) and a Halo-mass-function (HMF).
 This is implemented in the PBBias class.

 PBBias
 ------